newaccountistempodat/CantHearYouBot/README.md

 */u/CantHearYouBot*: in da but

-This is a reference to the popular song "Jizz in my pants", in which one of the recurring lines is "What What, In the butt".
+This is a reference to the popular song "What what (in the butt)", in which one of the recurring lines is "What What, In the butt".

 ***